 Bali Accommodation: Where to stay in Bali Indonesia

 Searching for hotels in Bali isn’t difficult because there are so many.
-But I found all the good ones for solo travellers, both budget and high-end, just in case you want options.
+But I found all the good ones for both budget and high-end solo travellers, just in case you want options.

-Let me know in the comments where you are planning to go in Bali and where you will stay.
+Let me know where you plan to go in Bali and where you will stay.

 Thank you for reading my Bali accommodation post